Flowyh/cpu-usage-tracker/README.md

 ![threads diagram](./threads_diagram.svg)
 _Sketch 1.
 Application threads diagram._

 My main idea was to separate communication between threads into several data-race free buffers.
-To achieve that I've implemented a ring-buffer which utilizes **pthread cond vars** as a way of signaling empty/full buffer states (so it's a monitor):
+To achieve that I've implemented a ring-buffer which utilizes **pthread cond vars** as a way of signaling empty/full buffer states (so essentially it's a monitor):

 ```c
 struct PCPBuffer